 Multi-Disciplinary Practical Experience

 Project modules form a central part of the degree program, allowing students the opportunity to gain invaluable practical experience for their future career.
-Here, students apply base theoretical knowledge to both practical simulations and projects with actual external partner companies.
-This practical experience is further enhanced by participation in interdisciplinary modules, such as cross-functional basic modules and cross-functional competitions, involving students from electrical, mechanical, and/or business engineering.
-During the final year of study, students work closely again with companies or researchers on a challenging project as part of their bachelor thesis.
+Here, students apply basic theoretical knowledge to both practical simulations and projects with external partner companies.
+This practical experience is further enhanced by participation in interdisciplinary modules, such as cross-functional basic modules and cross-functional competitions, involving students from medical engineering and business engineering.
+During the final year of study, students work closely again with companies or research centers on a challenging project as part of their bachelor thesis.

 Throughout the duration of the degree program, students are constantly exposed to international environments.
 These opportunities enhance the overall study experience, offering a wider perspective of the whole energy sector.
 This is provided through meetings and projects with partner companies, the possibility of international student exchange semesters and the overall study experience with fellow multi-cultural students and faculty members with diverse backgrounds.